signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="UserManagedSessions"></a>
 ### User Managed Sessions

-Whether sessions are created [dynamically "on-the-fly"](#user-content-dynamicsessioncreation) or [statically from a configuration file](#user-content-staticsessioncreation), mediaMin manages sessions for their duration, including session creation, updating as needed, and session deletion.
+Whether sessions are created [dynamically "on-the-fly"](#user-content-dynamicsessioncreation) or [statically from a configuration file](#user-content-staticsessionconfig), mediaMin manages sessions for their duration, including session creation, updating or retrieving status info, and session deletion.
 This approach is known as user-managed sessions.
-CreateDynamicSession() in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a> gives a detailed example of initializing TERMINATION_INFO structs and then calling the DSCreateSession() API in [pktlib](#user-content-pktlib).
+CreateDynamicSession() in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a> gives a detailed example of initializing SESSION_DATA and TERMINATION_INFO structs and then calling the DSCreateSession() API in [pktlib](#user-content-pktlib).

 <a name="SessionConfigDiagram"></a>
 ### Session Endpoint Flow Diagram